Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 Tipp: As the Logger also outputs the function name, it is helpful to not use anonymous functions.
 So for e.g. use `function example ()` instead of `function ()`, which defines a function called example.

 ### Providing a name (context, scope)
 The `<eval>` in the above example is a result of the Logger trying to figure out a name for itself by determining the name of the scipt file it was initialized in.
 So it should be something like `gardenLightRules.js`.
-Unfortunately, the way how the Next-Generation Rule Engine loads the script, the file information gets lost and we get `<eval>` instead.
+Unfortunately, due to the way how the Next-Generation Rule Engine loads the scripts, the file information gets lost and we get `<eval>` instead.
 (For scripts loaded in with load(), it works fine.)

 Therefore it is usually a good idea to provide the Logger a name, when initializing it:
 ```